Michigan Rental Agreement

 Michigan Required Residential Lease Disclosures

-• Truth in Renting Act Disclosure (required for all leases) – Michigan requires a specific notice in all rental agreements that recommends the renter seek legal consultation if they have questions about the lease.
+• Truth in Renting Act Disclosure (required for all leases) – Michigan requires a specific notice in all rental agreements that recommends the renter seek legal counsel if they have questions about the lease.

 • Domestic Violence Protection Disclosure (required for all leases) – Michigan leases must include a disclosure on domestic violence protections, noting that victims have a right to end the lease early if needed.